-So here we see David's anger kindled by a number of things all at once:
+So here we see David's anger kindled by a number of things:

-- Insult: Nabal dismissed his claim to the throne and treated him like a slave without respect.
+- Insult: Nabal dismissed his claim to the throne and referred to him as a runaway slave.

-Note that he is immediately consumed by his anger and it leads him to seek revenge right now.
-The story moves along to show us Abigail, Nabal's wife.
-She learns of the situation, prepares the supplies, and races to meet David before he arrives.
+Note that he is immediately consumed by his anger and it leads him to seek revenge.
+The story then changes scenes and describes what Abigail, Nabal's wife, did to save not only her husband and her household, but also prevent David from committing a terrible sin out of anger.
+She learns of the situation, prepares the needed supplies that were originally denied David's men, and races to meet the young king before he arrives.
 Let us read part of her appeal to him:

 - I Samuel 25:28-31

 Note how Abigail diffuses the situation.
 She apologizes and takes responsibility.
 She brings the supplies in an attempt to make things right.
-She acknowledges the insult but warns David about the consequences that would result in his hasty revenge (as king he would have innocent blood on his hands, i.e. Nabal's workers).
+She acknowledges the insult but warns David about the consequences that would result in his hasty revenge (as king he would have the innocent blood of Nabal's workers on his hands).
 By asking him to remember her when he becomes king, she acknowledges his true position and submits to it.

-We know the end of the story: David accepts her gifts and turns away from his plan, she tells her husband what she did and he dies of a heart attack, David marries the rich widow and his food supply problem is taken care of.
+We know the end of the story: David accepts her gifts and turns away from his plan.
+Abigail tells her husband what she did and he dies of a heart attack.
+Later on, we learn that David marries this rich widow and his food supply problem is taken care of.
 The story of David and Abigail shows how quickly sudden anger and an immediate response to it can lead to disaster.
-I think "road rage" works this way.
-One minute you are driving to work, next minute you are screaming death threats to a stranger who insulted you with his driving manner.
-Heaven help you if you or the other guy has a gun in the vehicle.
+I believe that the modern phenomena of "road rage" works in this way.
+One minute you are driving to work and the next you are screaming death threats to a stranger who insulted you with the manner of his driving.
+Heaven help the situation if you or the other driver has a gun in his vehicle.

-- Slow Down: Anger usually causes us to act or react quickly to say and/or do things we often regret.
-Slowing down helps us to get control of ourselves.
-I.e: It was a good thing David had a long ride to get to Nabal's, time to cool off.
-I have found that when possible I will give something that angered me 24 hours to cool off, I usually see things more clearly.
+- Slow Down: Anger usually causes us to act or react quickly, and say or do things we often regret.
+Slowing down helps us to get control of ourselves (i.e: it was a good thing David had a long ride to get to Nabal's house, it gave him time to cool off).
+I have found that when possible, I will give something that angered me 24 hours to cool off.
+I usually see things more clearly then and because of this manage a better reaction.
 You cannot avoid anger, but you can avoid allowing it to create problems if you put a day between the beginning or your anger and the beginning of your response.

-- Be Your Best Christian Self (BYBCS): The hard part about dealing with anger is how do I react to the thing that made me angry in the first place?
+Be Your Best Christian Self (BYBCS): The hard part about dealing with anger is how to react to the thing that made us angry in the first place.
 We could spend a long time on this but the short answer is to be your best Christian self.
 Reaction to insult?
-BYBCS Reaction to unfairness?
 BYBCS.
+Reaction to unfairness?
+BYBCS.
 Reaction to frustration, waste, incompetence, etc.?
 BYBCS.
-I have found that whatever sin that is at my door, revealed or prompted by anger, I never have gotten into trouble and often have resolved the issue when I tried to respond by being my best Christian self.
+I have found that whatever sin that is at my door, revealed or prompted by anger, I never have gotten into trouble and often have resolved the issue when I tried to respond by being My Best Christian Self.